 And then it hit me.
 I had become complacent.
 I had stopped stretching.
 I was the cause of my own frustration and boredom.
 Thankfully, I also had the cure!
 I decided to give Pathways another try.
 With my Toastmasters password memorized, I logged in.
 I completed Level 1 of my path, then Level 2.
 I attended Pathways training.
 I read the Frequently Asked Questions.
 I volunteered to be the Pathways champion for our club, supporting other members and encouraging them to join me on my journey.
 Once I made the decision to release the old and grab hold of the new, my passion for Toastmasters returned and with it the realization that my opportunity for growth in Toastmasters is limitless.

-Here is my advice for officers and members who find themselves stuck in the abyss between the traditional education program (which expires June 30, 2020) and the Pathways program.
+Here is my advice for officers and members who find themselves stuck.
 Although the first step into anything new can be intimidating, life-changing growth takes place when we feel the fear and uncertainty but take that first step anyway.
 Trust me when I say that you are on the cusp of an adventure of a lifetime.

 Tips for Officers: